ngs-lang/ngs/doc/ngslang.1.md

 ## Simplicity

-Very small number of main concepts in the language:
+Very small number of core concepts in the language:

 * Types with a simple type system, geared only toward multiple dispatch.
 No classes.
 * Methods (functions).